 Jenn Proud, Head of HubSpot's Global Marketing Design who now leads a global team of designers, was determined to address these challenges and empathizes with the marketing team.
 As she reflects back on the issues they faced, Jenn says, "It was hard for any marketer at HubSpot to feel empowered on their own.
 They were reliant on waiting for us to find time and space for their work, and at the same time, we were a small team.”

-While Canva Pro and Free accounts were popular amongst the HubSpot staff, Jenn says, "There were no brand parameters set, and Canva was just a tool people adopted and used as they saw fit."
-When the lean design team is strapped on time and resources, they would direct the marketers to Canva Pro or hire freelancers to aid the ad hoc requests.
+While Canva for Teams and Free accounts were popular amongst the HubSpot staff, Jenn says, "There were no brand parameters set, and Canva was just a tool people adopted and used as they saw fit."
+When the lean design team is strapped on time and resources, they would direct the marketers to Canva for Teams or hire freelancers to aid the ad hoc requests.
 That was the only way for Jenn's design team to spend time on the impactful work and campaigns prioritized by HubSpot's marketing leadership team.
-Until, Canva for Enterprise was introduced.
+Until, Canva for Enterprise(opens in a new tab or window) was introduced.

 As a world-renowned leader in marketing technology, HubSpot has always placed high importance on its brand.
 In their pursuit of brand authenticity and to ensure their branding initiatives are achieved, the organization has a team dedicated to building design systems for marketers and creative teams.
 Known as Brand Infrastructure, this team's entire goal is to enable everyone to be more efficient in the work they are creating while amplifying HubSpot's branding across everything they do."The team is all about leveraging design systems to make everyone’s life easier.
 They know how to build creative in a way that allows flexibility, but also consistency," Jenn explains.